solve-coagulate/lispfun/IDEAS.md

 # Future LispFun Enhancements

-This file collects ideas for features we would like to implement but have not yet addressed.
+This file collects ideas for features we would like to implement.
+Development is now focused on improving the Lisp toy interpreter found in `docs/toy_interpreter.md`.

 - **Loop constructs** such as `while` or `for` to complement recursive iteration.
 - **Quasiquote and unquote** to simplify macro writing.